Looking for support for your finance function? Book a time with an expert.

 What's our capacity for additional borrowing?

-A company with deteriorating leverage ratios might face higher interest rates, stricter loan covenants, or outright loan rejections.
+A company with deteriorating leverage ratios could face higher rates of interest or more stringent loan covenants, or even loan rejections.

 Types of Leverage Ratios You Should Know